 NOC 1 - 6

+7 For satellite networks or systems not subject to Section II of Article 9, see also the Rules of Procedure on No. 11.28.1.

 Reasons: The intent of No. 11.28.1 is to allow administrations to comment when they believe that modifications made at notification to the characteristics of satellite networks or systems belonging to another administration (differing from those initially published in the API) may cause unacceptable interference to their existing satellite networks or systems.

 Except for modifications stated under No. 9.2, assignments already recorded in the MIFR can be modified under No. 11.43A without needing to undergo the procedure of No. 9.1.
 This would mean that any modification of characteristics to already recorded assignments will not be open to commenting from other administrations under No. 9.3 or No.11.28.1, even if the other administrations believe the modification may cause unacceptable interference to their existing or planned satellite networks or systems.